avast/gradle-docker-compose-plugin/README.md

     isRequiredByMyTask 'docker-compose-for-integration-tests.yml'
 }
 ```

+## Reconnecting
+If you specify `stopContainers` to be `false` then the plugin automatically tries to reconnected to the containers from the previous run
+ instead of calling `docker-compose up` again.
+Thanks to this, the startup can be very fast.

+It's very handly in scenarios when you iterate quickly and e.g. don't want to wait for Postgres to start again and again.

 # Tips
 * You can call `dockerCompose.isRequiredBy(anyTask)` for any task, for example for your custom `integrationTest` task.